Lucas-Erkana/To-Do-list-review/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone [link to repository].git
+- On the terminal run this command git clone https://github.com/Lucash2022/To-Do-list-review.git

-- Go to the repository folder using command prompt cd [name of repository].
+- Go to the repository folder using command prompt cd To_Do_List

 - Install the dev dependencies for linters run npm install.

+- To start run npm start
 --->